johnae/spook/README.md

 ### First things first

-It's a good idea to setup spook first on a new system.
-The simplest way to do that is to just run:
+It's a good idea to first run spook with the setup switch on a new system.
+The way you do that is to just run:

 ```
 spook --setup
 ```

-That just creates $HOME/.spook/notifiers/default/terminal_notifier.moon in there.
-It's useful to keep that one there even when you create your own notifiers.
-It provides meaningful terminal output even though you might also want say OS X notifications, growl notifications or some other type of notifier (like a tmux notifier or ubuntu notifier).
+That creates $HOME/.spook/notifiers/default/terminal_notifier.moon (and the needed directories).
+It's useful to keep that even when you create your own notifiers.
+It provides meaningful terminal output even though you might also want say OS X notifications, growl notifications or some other type of notifier (like a tmux notifier or linux notifier using notify-send).
-Generally it's probably good to leave that "default" directory alone.
 For your own notifiers, just create directories under $HOME/.spook/notifiers and place your notifiers there.
-Any notifiers from any subdirs will automatically load.
+Any notifiers from any sub-directories will automatically load.

 ### The Spookfile